‘Farewell To Saturn’: NASA Cassini’s Legacy Is A Set Of Stunning Epic Images Of Saturn

-NASA releases a set of stunning images of Saturn with all its splendor and glory.
+NASA has released a set of stunning images of Saturn with all its splendor and glory.
 It is the Cassini spacecraft’s legacy after 13 years of diligently exploring the ring planet.

 Robert West, Cassini’s deputy imaging team leader at NASA, said that Cassini’s scientific bounty has been truly spectacular.
-He further said that it is a vast array of new results leading to new insights and surprises, from the tiniest of ring particles to the opening of new landscapes on Titan and Enceladus, to the deep interior of Saturn itself, as noted by Engadget.
+He further said that it is a vast array of new results leading to new insights and surprises, from the tiniest of ring particles, to the opening of new landscapes on Titan and Enceladus, to the deep interior of Saturn itself, as noted by Engadget.

 Cassini took the images of Saturn two days before it plunged into the thick atmosphere of the planet.
 The spacecraft had made its final journey of the planet and captured the last set of images on Sept.13.
 The last images show the details of the most beautiful planet and its rings in all their glory.